Yrh004/BuildTestApplication/README.md

   1. Verify App
   1. Cleanup AKS Cluster

-# What is running
-There's a python app that is running on a Docker image and the Docker image is deployed to an AKS cluster in Azure.

 # Cleanup
 The runner I'm using clean itself up from all the other steps, but at the end of the GitHub Actions pipeline, I delete the kubernetes service and deployment to take down the application.